DerekCuevas/avowal/README.md

             this.colorPreview.style.display = 'none';
         },

-        // validate: REQUIRED
+        // REQUIRED
-        // Validate accepts two params, the current value of the input and a
+        // validate accepts two params, the current value of the input and a
         // callback function.
 Pass the result of the validation back through the
         // callback.
 The callback has the following signature - callback(valid, message)
         validate: function (color, callback) {